 Blepharoplasty for Men in Fort Lauderdale, FL

 Many men find that their eye area shows signs of aging before the rest of their face.
 Sagging skin or puffy under-eye bags can make them look tired, upset or older than they truly are.
 Because this is such a common complaint, blepharoplasty, or eyelid surgery, has become one of the most commonly performed types of cosmetic surgery for men.
-Plastic surgeon Nathan Eberle, M.D., D.D.S. of the Weston Center for Plastic Surgery, offers blepharoplasty for men living in Fort Lauderdale and Broward County.
+Board-certified plastic surgeon Nathan Eberle, M.D., D.D.S. of the Weston Center for Plastic Surgery, offers blepharoplasty for men living in Fort Lauderdale and Broward County.

 What is Blepharoplasty For Men?

 Blepharoplasty is the medical term for eyelid surgery, a procedure designed to smoothen and firm the appearance of the eye area by removing excess sagging skin and fat.
 In men, this procedure is commonly performed on those whose upper eyelids droop into their eyes, whose eyebrows sag or who suffer from puffiness and bags under the eyes.
 Many men complain that sagging skin around the eyes makes them appear older than they really are.
 Blepharoplasty reverses these effects that detract from a youthful and vital appearance, making you look refreshed, alert and rejuvenated and restoring a more youthful appearance to your face.

 Benefits of Blepharoplasty For Men

 Blepharoplasty is commonly sought out by men because it makes them look younger, more alert and less tired by removing bags, wrinkles and sagging skin around the eyes that make men look older and less active than they actually are.
 Eyelid surgery provides the following benefits for men:

 - Eliminates excess skin around the brows and upper eyelids that lead to an aged appearance.